Polish Golden Age: Literacy, education and patronage of intellectual endeavors

-The Polish printing industry began in Kraków in 1473, and by the early 17th century there were about 20 printing houses within the Commonwealth: eight in Kraków, the rest mostly in Gdańsk, Toruń and Zamość.
+The Polish printing industry began in Kraków in 1473, and by the early 17th century there were about 20 printing houses within the Commonwealth: eight in Kraków, the rest mostly in Danzig, Thorn and Zamość.
 The Academy of Kraków possessed well-stocked libraries; smaller collections were increasingly common at noble courts, schools, and in townspeople's households.
 Illiteracy levels were falling, as by the end of the 16th century almost every parish ran a school.

 The Lubrański Academy, an institution of higher learning, was established in Poznań in 1519.
 The Reformation resulted in the establishment of a number of gymnasiums, academically oriented secondary schools, some of international renown, as the Protestant denominations wanted to attract supporters by offering high quality education.
 The Catholic reaction was the creation of Jesuit colleges of comparable quality.
 The Kraków University in turn responded with humanist program gymnasiums of its own.

 The university itself experienced a period of prominence at the turn of the 15th/16th century, when especially the mathematics, astronomy and geography faculties attracted numerous students from abroad.
 Latin, Greek, Hebrew and their literatures were likewise popular.
 By the mid 16th century the institution entered a crisis stage, and by the early 17th century regressed into Counter-reformational conformism.
 The Jesuits took advantage of the infighting and established in 1579 a university college in Vilnius, but their efforts aimed at taking over the Academy of Kraków were unsuccessful.
 Under the circumstances many elected to pursue their studies abroad.

 Sigismund I the Old, who built the presently existing Wawel Renaissance castle, and his son Sigismund II Augustus, supported intellectual and artistic activities and surrounded themselves with the creative elite.
 Their patronage example was followed by ecclesiastic and lay feudal lords, and by patricians in major towns.